-TABLE 1 STATISTICS FOR THE SPEECH CORPORA USED TO TRAIN SSL MODELS ACCORDING TO GENDER INFORMATION (MALE / FEMALE / unknown).
-The small dataset is from MLS only.
-Every dataset is composed of the previous one + additional DATA; MPF, TCOF AND CFPP2000 APPEAR TWICE WITH DIFFERENT STATS AS DATA EXTRACTION CHANGED; DURATION: HOUR(S):MINUTE(S) Table 2 Hyperparameters of our pre-trained SSL models.
-13 TABLE 3 ASR results (WER%) ON COMMON VOICE AND ETAPE CORPORA, WITH PRE-TRAINED WAV2VEC2.0 MODELS FURTHER FINE TUNED ON LABELED ASR DATA.
-GRAY NUMBERS INDICATE 95% CONFIDENCE INTERVALS COMPUTED USING BOOTSTRAP RE- SAMPLING AS PROPOSED IN BISANI AND NEY, 2004 TABLE 4 BLEU ON VALID AND TEST SETS OF MULTILINGUAL TEDX (MTEDX).
+TABLE 1 STATISTICS FOR THE SPEECH CORPORA USED TO TRAIN SSL MODELS ACCORDING TO GENDER INFORMATION (MALE / FEMALE / UNKNOWN).
+THE SMALL DATASET IS FROM MLS ONLY.
+EVERY DATASET IS COMPOSED OF THE PREVIOUS ONE + ADDITIONAL DATA; MPF, TCOF AND CFPP2000 APPEAR TWICE WITH DIFFERENT STATS AS DATA EXTRACTION CHANGED; DURATION: HOUR(S):MINUTE(S) TABLE 2 HYPERPARAMETERS OF OUR PRE-TRAINED SSL MODELS TABLE 3 ASR results (WER%) ON COMMON VOICE AND ETAPE CORPORA, WITH PRE-TRAINED WAV2VEC2.0 MODELS FURTHER FINE-TUNED ON LABELED ASR DATA.
+GRAY NUMBERS INDICATE 95% CONFIDENCE INTERVALS COMPUTED USING BOOTSTRAP RE-SAMPLING AS PROPOSED IN BISANI AND NEY, 2004 TABLE 4 BLEU ON VALID AND TEST SETS OF MULTILINGUAL TEDX (MTEDX).
 THE HIGHEST VALUE IN EACH GROUP (TASK-AGNOSTIC PRE-TRAINING, TASK-SPECIFIC SELF-SUPERVISED, AND SUPERVISED FINE-TUNING) IS UNDERLINED WHILE THE BEST VALUE IN EACH COLUMN IS HIGHLIGHTED IN BOLD.
-GRAY NUMBERS DENOTE THE STANDARD DEVIATION COMPUTED USING BOOTSTRAP REsampling (Koehn et al. 2004) TABLE 5 END-TO-END SLU DECODING RESULTS (CONCEPT ERROR RATE %) ON THE MEDIA CORPUS.
-21 TABLE 6 END-TO-END NER DECODING RESULTS (ENTITY ERROR RATE %) ON THE QUAERO DATASET.
-23 Table 7 Repartition of utterances and hours per speaker 25
+GRAY NUMBERS DENOTE THE STANDARD DEVIATION COMPUTED USING BOOTSTRAP REsampling (Koehn et al. 2004) TABLE 5 END-TO-END SLU DECODING RESULTS (CONCEPT ERROR RATE %) ON THE MEDIA CORPUS 22 TABLE 6 END-TO-END NER DECODING RESULTS (ENTITY ERROR RATE %) ON THE QUAERO DATASET TABLE 7 REPARTITION OF UTTERANCES AND HOURS PER SPEAKER 26 TABLE 8 STATISTICS OF RAW DATA SHARED BY DEUTSCHE WELLE TO BE USED TO PRETRAINED A MULTILINGUAL WAV2VEC 2.0 MODEL TABLE 9 EVALUATION IN NEER (%) OF OUR APPROACH TO TRAIN AN END-TO-END NER MODEL WITHOUT PAIRED TRAINING DATA COMPARED TO OTHER APPROACHES USING SPEECH SYNTHESIS, AND COMPARED TO THE IDEAL SCENARIO WHEN PAIRED DATA IS AVAILABLE